CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 # Layout
 The layout contains all elements to be shown inside the GUI.
-As you might see, the typehint expects a "double-list", or lists inside a list.
+As you might see, the typehint expects a "double-list", or "lists inside a list".

 Every "inner" list represents a row of elements.